/ Artist Statement

 2006 – 2007 Advanced Diploma of Multimedia (Interactive), Victoria University, VIC

-2011 Platform - Royal Brisbane Womens Hospital Busways Project, Museum of Brisbane, QLD
+2011 Platform, Royal Brisbane Womens' Hospital Busways Project Commission, Museum of Brisbane, QLD

 Solo Exhibitions: